At Brigidine we don’t just leave the holistic development of young women to chance.

 Our Year 11 Peer Mentors and Year 9 Middle School Leaders are responsible for various activities and functions, including acting as hosts for College events.
 All students have a voice in their school through the Student groups.
 They can be a part of various committees in the areas of Liturgy, Justice and Democracy, Spirit, and the Arts.

-Each year, students participate in Solas Bhride (Light of St Brigid) wellbeing and development programs that, perhaps more than anything else, shape who students become and what they are capable of in the future.
+Each year, students participate in Solas Bhride (Light of St Brigid) formation (wellbeing) and development programs that, perhaps more than anything else, shape who students become and what they are capable of in the future.

 In Year 7, students learn about the importance of belonging, making friends and how to be a good friend.
 They also cover personal and online safety.